kjappelbaum/ml_molsim/README.md

 If you have a modern laptop, we recommend you run them on the laptop.
-If you do not want to use your machine or the cluster, you can also run the exercises on Google Colab or Binder.
+If you do not want to use your machine or the cluster, you can also run the exercises on Google Colab.

 ### Run it locally (recommended)